exceptionaljs/exapp/README.md

   }
 };

-var ModuleA = {
+// Define a ModuleA.
+This object conforms to a signature expected by `qapp`. var ModuleA = {
   name: "a",
   deps: [],

   start: function(app, next) {
     app.info(app.config.a.msg + " (start)");

+    // Modules can associate their own data with app.
+This is the way the app
+    // object is used.
+The `ModuleA` itself is available as `this`.
+However,
+    // modules shouldn't write to `this` as it's considered a global object. app.a = {};

     next();
   },

   stop: function(app, next) {
     app.info(app.config.a.msg + " (stop)");

+    // If your application architecture is 100% clean then removing the module's
+    // data shouldn't cause any harm.
+    app.a = null;

     next();
   }
 };

-var ModuleB = {
+// Define a ModuleB which depends on ModuleA. var ModuleB = {
   name: "b",
   deps: ["a"],